Modern Slavery Statement

 S.J.M.
 Limited trading as S.J.M.
-Concerts (owned by S.J.M.
-Holdings Limited)
+Concerts

 S.J.M.
-Concerts is one of the UK's leading promoters, working in partnership with some of the UK's most prominent artists and concerts to provide promotion and ticketing.
+Concerts Is one of the UK's leading promoters, working in partnership with some of the UK's most prominent artists and concerts to provide promotion and ticketing.

 At S.J.M.
 Concerts we have a zero tolerance rule in relation to modern slavery.
 We recognise that it can take many forms and can appear at all levels of both supply chains and recruitment processes but what is common to them all is the impact on their victims and their families.